Bruno Andrade (footballer, born 1993): Stevenage

 On 26 August 2021, Andrade returned to Stevenage having spent time on loan at the club in two separate spells.
 He was released by the club at the end of the 2021–22 season.

 Boreham Wood

 On 4 October 2022, Andrade returned to National League club Boreham Wood.

 Maidenhead United

 In March 2023, Andrade joined Maidenhead United on a deal until the end of the season.
 He was released in June 2023.

 Chesham United

 In September 2023, Andrade joined Southern Football League Premier Division South club Chesham United.

 Kettering Town

 In December 2023, Andrade signed for Southern League Premier Division Central club Kettering Town.

 Maidstone United

 On 26 July 2024, Andrade joined National League South side Maidstone United following a successful trial period.
 He was released by the club on 20 September 2024.

 Return to Kettering Town

 On 29 September 2024, Andrade's return to Kettering Town was announced.

 Baller League - SDS FC

 Andrade signed for the Baller League team SDS FC managed by YouTuber Sharky from SDS Podcast.

+AFC Rushden and Diamonds

+On 6 August 2025, Andrade signed for AFC Rushden and Diamonds on an dual-registration from Bedford Town.

+On 22 March 2026, Andrade and Tyler Winters were sacked by the club after they were both sent off for fighting on the pitch vs Loughborough Students.